Delhi records 1,066 new COVID-19 cases, 2 deaths; positivity rate at 6.91% | Health

 - India

-Delhi logged 1,066 fresh COVID-19 cases with a positivity rate of 6.91 per cent along with two fatalities, according to data shared by the health department here on Wednesday.
+Delhi logged 1,066 fresh COVID-19 cases, highest in nearly a month, with a positivity rate of 6.91 per cent along with two fatalities, according to data shared by the health department here on Wednesday.

 With the fresh infections, the infection tally in the national capital rose to 19,50,802, while the death toll mounted to 26,307.